Enterwell/ChangelogManager/Enterwell.CI.Changelog.DevOpsTask/README.md

 > task: MergeChangelog@<version_identifier> \
 > inputs: \
 > &nbsp; &nbsp; semanticVersion: <major.minor.patch> | environmental variable \
+> &nbsp; &nbsp; changelogLocation: path | environmental variable \
+> &nbsp; &nbsp; changesInDifferentLocation: boolean \
-> &nbsp; &nbsp; repositoryLocation: path | environmental variable
+> &nbsp; &nbsp; changesLocation: path | environmental variable

 # Result / Output
+During the task execution, before and after doing changes to the `CHANGELOG.md` file, the task prints out all of the files found at the locations passed to the task and the `CHANGELOG.md` contents, for debugging purposes.

-If **changes** directory or `CHANGELOG.md` file does not exist in the directory, task will log the error to the pipeline output and set its status to **FAILED**.
+If **changes** directory or `CHANGELOG.md` file does not exist at respected locations, task will log an error to the pipeline job output and set its status to **FAILED**.

-Otherwise, task executes [our Changelog application](../Enterwell.CI.Changelog) which inserts appropriate section to the `CHANGELOG.md` file and deletes all the contents of the **changes** folder.
+Otherwise, task executes [Changelog application](../Enterwell.CI.Changelog) which inserts appropriate section to the `CHANGELOG.md` file and deletes all the contents of the **changes** folder.

 # Development
 In order to be able to run this code and its tests on your machine, you need to: